mdhiggins/sickbeard_mp4_automator/README.md

 Sick Beard Setup
 --------------
-1. Open Sickbeard's config.ini in Sick Beard and set your "extra_scripts" value in the general section to the full path to "python postConversion.py" using double backslashes (C:\\Python27\\python C:\\Scripts\\postConversion.py).
-Make sure this is done while Sick Beard is not running or it will be reverted.
-And make sure python is registered as an environment variable/PATH.
-With the latest version of Sickbeard you must specify the absolute path to the python executable, otherwise you'll get an "Error 2"
+1. Open Sickbeard's config.ini in Sick Beard installation folder
+    - Set "extra_scripts" value in the general section to the full path to "python postConversion.py" using double backslashes
+        - Example: `C:\\Python27\\python C:\\Scripts\\postConversion.py`
+        - Make sure this is done while Sick Beard is not running or it will be reverted
 2. Set the SickBeard variables in autoProcess.ini under the [Sickbeard] section:
-    - `host` = Sick Beard host address (localhost)
+    - `host` - default `localhost` - Sick Beard host address
-    - `port` = Sick Beard port (8081)
+    - `port` - default `8081` - Sick Beard port
-    - `ssl` = 0/1
+    - `ssl` - `0`/`1`
-    - `api_key` = Set this to your Sickbeard API key (options -> general, enable API in Sick Beard to get this key)
+    - `api_key` - Set this to your Sickbeard API key (options -> general, enable API in Sick Beard to get this key)
-    - `web_root` = Set your Sickbeard webroot
+    - `web_root` - Set your Sickbeard webroot
-    - `user` = Username
+    - `user` - Username
-    - `password` = Password
+    - `password` - Password

 SickRage Setup
 --------------